mskian/san-quotes/README.md

-# san-quotes
+# San Quotes

-My Quotes Collections
+My Favourite and Latest Collections of Quotes and Sayings - Santhosh Veer